larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 I thought it was very good.
 Gonna take as much as I can get OK.
 Alright bye bye.
 OK, this next clip.
-Ginger czerniak yeah, and he has had a full career at Brown University and and and he's been associated.
+Eugene Charniak yeah, and he has had a full career at Brown University and and and he's been associated.
 (20:03)